sav98aman/DSA-Problem/README.md

-# DSA-Problem soloving DSA Problem in java  by topic wise  Easy to revise and the caoncepts  of My DSA concepts
+# DSA-Problem  DSA Problem
+This repo consists of some of the most important  questions based on Data Structures and Algorithms.
+This repo is aimed to reveised my  concepts preparation

 ##  this resp DSA Problem and solution Aprroced